rook/rook/Documentation/Storage-Configuration/Advanced/key-management-system.md

 ---

 Rook has the ability to encrypt OSDs of clusters running on PVC via the flag (`encrypted: true`) in your `storageClassDeviceSets` [template](#pvc-based-cluster).
+Rook also has the ability to rotate encryption keys of OSDs using a cron job per OSD.
 By default, the Key Encryption Keys (also known as Data Encryption Keys) are stored in a Kubernetes Secret.
 However, if a Key Management System exists Rook is capable of using it.